e2b-dev/e2b-cookbook/examples/bedrock-code-interpreter/README.md

-# Claude Code Interpreter in JS/TS
+# Claude Code Interpreter with Bedrock in JS/TS
 This is an example of running LLM-generated code tasks in a secure and isolated cloud environment using the E2B Code Interpreter SDK.

 ## Techstack